citation-file-format/citation-file-format/schema-guide.md

 - **type**: [`definitions.url`](#definitionsurl)
 - **required**: `false`
-- **description**: The URL of the software or dataset in a repository (when the repository is neither a source code repository nor a build artifact repository).
+- **description**: The URL of the software or dataset in a repository/archive (when the repository is neither a source code repository nor a build artifact repository).
 - **usage**:<br><br>
     ```yaml
     repository: "https://ascl.net/2105.013"